 • Morning: Rent a bike and ride along the beachfront bike path to Leme, soaking in Rio’s coastal beauty.
 Pay 10 reals at the Forte de Duque de Caxias, a military base open to the public.
 Visitors can walk to the top of Morro do Leme (Leme Mountain) along a steep 800m trail that passes through Atlantic rainforest.
 Along the way, you’re bound to run into wild marmosets which number in the hundreds.
 At the top stands an 18th-century fort affording magnificent views of Pão de Açúcar

-• Afternoon: Try paddleboarding at Ipanema Beach, then relax with a refreshing coconut water or snack.
+• Afternoon: Try paddleboarding at Ipanema or Copacabana Beach, then relax with a refreshing coconut water or snack.

 • Watch (or participate) in Hang gliding, a popular activity at Pedra Bonita in Rio de Janeiro.
 The take-off ramp, situated approximately 507 meters above sea level in the Tijuca National Park, is specifically designed for hang gliding and paragliding.